-In metformin hydrochloride clinical trials of 29-week duration, a decrease to subnormal levels of previously normal serum vitamin B{12} levels was observed in approximately 7% of patients.
-Such decrease, possibly due to interference with B{12} absorption from the B{12} -intrinsic factor complex, may be associated with anemia but appears to be rapidly reversible with discontinuation of metformin hydrochloride or vitamin B,, supplementation.
-Certain individuals (those with inadequate vitamin B{12} or calcium intake or absorption) appear to be predisposed to developing subnormal vitamin B{12} levels.
-Measure hematologic parameters on an annual basis and vitamin B{12} at 2 to 3 year intervals in patients on metformin hydrochloride and manage any abnormalities [see Adverse Reactions (6.1)]
+In metformin hydrochloride clinical trials of 29-week duration, a decrease to subnormal levels of previously normal serum vitamin B, levels was observed in approximately 7% of patients.
+Such decrease, possibly due to interference with B10 absorption from the B10-intrinsic factor complex, may be associated with anemia but appears to be rapidly reversible with discontinuation of with another both appears to be rapidly reversible with discontinuation of metformin hydrochloride or vitamin B{12} supplementation.
+Certain individuals (those with inadequate vitamin B{12} or calcium intake or absorption) appear to be predisposed to developing subnormal vitamin B., levels, Measure hematologic parameters on an annual basis and vitamin $B{12} at 2 to 3$ year intervals in patients on metformin hydrochloride and manage any abnormalities [see Adverse Reactions (6,1)].

-5.3 Hypoglycemia with Concomitant Use with Insulin and Insulin Secretado nsulin and insulin secretagogues (e.g., sulfonylurea) are known to cause hypoglycemia.
-Metformin hydrochloride may increase the risk of hypoglycemia when combined with insulin and/or an insulin secretagogue.
+5.3 Hypoglycemia with Concomitant Use with Insulin and Insulir Secretagogues

+Insulin and insulin secretagogues (e.g., sulfonvlurea) are known to cause hypotycemia.
+Metformin hydrochloride may increase the risk of hypotycemia when combined with insulin and/or an insulin secretagogue.
 Therefore, a lower dose of insulin or insulin secretagogue may be required to minimize the risk of hypoglycemia when used in combination with metformin hydrochloride [see Drug Interactions (7)].